Chart Color Schemes

 Mount Duneed has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 42 projects likely to affect the region.
-Notable projects include Ashbury Estate, Armstrong Creek Town Centre, Barwon Heads Road Upgrade, and Armstrong Creek Mixed Use Precinct at 465 Surf Coast Highway.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 42 projects likely impacting the area.
+Notable ones include Ashbury Estate, Armstrong Creek Town Centre, Barwon Heads Road Upgrade, and Armstrong Creek Mixed Use Precinct at 465 Surf Coast Highway.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.